Nagelsmann reveals half-time Simeone spat after Leipzig's Champions League upset | Goal.com

 Nagelsmann reveals half-time Simeone spat after Leipzig's Champions League upset

-RB Leipzig head coach Julian Nagelsmann dismissed talk about winning the Champions League title after his side upstaged Atletico Madrid to reach the semi-finals.
+RB Leipzig head coach Julian Nagelsmann dismissed talk about winning the Champions League title and revealed a 'spat' with Diego Simeone after his side upstaged Atletico Madrid to reach the semi-finals.

 Tyler Adams' deflected strike with two minutes of regulation remaining saw Leipzig top Atletico 2-1 in Lisbon on Thursday.